iinnpp/spwr_snn/README.md

 * logs (logs of the model run in .txt files, errors are written in separate ERROR.txt file)
 * output (the results of the model simulation in .npy format, subfolder for every run)

-Results include: LFP and spiking data plus overview figure with LFP, population rates, spiking raster plots and fractions of active neurons(.png).
+Results in output include: LFP and spiking data plus overview figure with LFP, population rates, spiking raster plots and fractions of active neurons(.png).